 Reliable transportation is needed to travel between campuses

 Accomplished professional experience in one or more of the following settings: PK-12 schools, early childhood centers, out-of-school-time programs.
 The ideal candidate will have the following experience, expertise, and skills:

 Master’s degree in school psychology, social work, psychology, counseling or related field.

-Must hold one of the following license types: LPC-I, LPC, LPC-S, LMSW, LCSW, or LMFT or TEA School Counselor Certification.
+Must hold one of the following license types: LPC-I, LPC, LPC-S, LMSW, LCSW or LMFT.